 If you’re on limited time and budget, the best thing to do is to explore your town.
 Nearly all cities have some history and attractions.
 Make a mind map of the things you would like to do or places you want to visit.
 You can take the local subway or your car for some exploration.

-If you’re in LA with your family, nearby Disneyland and Universal Studios are key destinations where you can take your kids.
+In case you are in LA with your family, nearby Disneyland and Universal Studios are key destinations where you can take your kids.
 Honestly, these fantasies filled themed parks might bring out the inner child in you.
 Regardless of your interests, Los Angeles makes a perfect retreat.

 Here’s a list of places you must visit when in LA: